Falin-Kvitsinsky Doctrine: History

-During the process of the collapse of the Soviet Union, Soviet deputy foreign minister Yuli Kvitsinsky together with the then Chief of the International Department of the Central Committee of the Communist Party of the Soviet Union, Valentin Falin, formulated the Falin-Kvitsinsky doctrine.
-The doctrine assumes that the military influence of the Soviet Union within the Warsaw Pact countries will not be sustained against the declining economy of the USSR, and should be replaced with the dependence of the countries in this area on oil and gas.
-Since the energy industry appeared to be the foundation in the process of rebuilding Russia's position as a superpower on the international scene, it became a principal tool of influence within the foreign policy agenda.
-By the end of 1990, the Soviet leadership developed a strategy in the form of the Falin-Kvitsinsky doctrine, which was aimed at the Finlandization of Central and Eastern Europe, since the doctrine accused the West of ‘ousting’ Russia from the region, in which Russia had essential strategic interests.
+In 1989 as the Soviet fall of power became a threat, deputy foreign minister Yuli Kvitsinsky, together with the Chief of the International Department of the Central Committee of the Communist Party of the Soviet Union, Valentin Falin, formulated the frameworks for the Falin-Kvitsinsky doctrine.
+The doctrine assumes that the military influence of the Soviet Union within the Warsaw Pact countries would not be sustained against the declining economy of the USSR, and should be replaced with the dependence of the countries on Soviet oil and gas.
+Since the energy industry appeared to be the foundation in a long process of rebuilding Russia's position as a superpower on the international scene, it became a principal tool of influence within the foreign policy agenda.

+By 1991, the Soviet leadership finalized this strategy, with the ideas laid out in the Falin-Kvitsinsky doctrine playing a central role.
+The final document, which was aimed at the Finlandization of Central and Eastern Europe, aimed to force concessions out of countries to avoid direct confrontation.
+The doctrine's implementation was attempted shortly after during negotiations with Poland, Czechoslovakia, and Hungary, and proposed free military transit through the territories.
+Russia also proposed to prohibit them from joining in any alliances that would have a negative impact on the group of countries.
+The doctrine accused the West of ‘ousting’ Russia from the region in which Russia had essential strategic interests, including both natural resources and military power.

-Despite the collapse of the Soviet Union at the end of 1991, many countries of the former Warsaw Pact remained dependent on Russian supplies of energy resources.
-Fears of Russian revisionism and the Russian Federation's treatment of energy resources in terms of political weapons, for example through the natural gas pipeline Nord Stream 2, have led the countries of the region to take certain measures.
-Russia has the largest production of natural gas in the world and oil production by Russia has increased drastically, especially over the early-2000s, which has led to a continued dependency on Russia for energy resources, by previous satellite countries.
-About 80% of the natural gas that Russia exports to Western Europe goes through the territory of Ukraine.
-This has incentivized Russia to continue Influencing the political agenda of the country and other former Warsaw Pact and USSR countries.
+Despite the collapse of the Soviet Union at the end of 1991, many countries of the former Warsaw Pact remained dependent on the Russian supply of energy resources.
+At the time, Russia's relationship with Eastern European countries was taking a backseat to domestic and foreign issues that were perceived as higher priority.
+This included a faltering economy domestically and a push to democratize and form a working relationship with the United States.
+Russia hoped to indirectly prevent Eastern Europe from becoming a buffer between Europe and the Western world, and control over energy resources was both strong for the economy and the doctrine's ideas.
+Fears of Russian revisionism and the Russian Federation's treatment of energy resources as political weapons, for example, through the natural gas pipeline Nord Stream 2, have led the countries of the region to take certain measures.
+Russia has the largest production of natural gas in the world, and oil production by Russia has increased drastically, especially over the early-2000s, which has led to a continued dependency on Russia for energy resources.
+By 2010, Eastern Europe was more dependent than ever on Russian gas resources.
+Belarus, Estonia, Lithuania, Latvia, Moldova, and Slovakia imported 100% of their natural gas from Russia, while Austria, Bulgaria, the Czech Republic, Greece, Poland, Slovenia, Hungary and Ukraine were more than 50% reliant.